Sum-of-Squares Relaxations for Information Theory and Variational Inference: Introduction

 \section{Introduction}

 Tools from information theory are ubiquitous in data science.
-Starting with the notion of Shannon entropy, other notions have emerged, in particular $f$-divergences~\cite{csiszar1967information,ali1966general}, which are defined as \BEQ D(p\|q) = \int_\X f\Big( \frac{dp}{dq}(x) \Big) dq(x), \EEQ where $p$ and $q$ are two finite positive measures on an arbitrary measurable set $\X$, $\frac{dp}{dq}$ is the density of $p$ with respect to~$q$, and $f: \rb_+^\ast \to \rb$ is a convex function.
-A classical example is $f(t) = t \log t - t + 1$, where $D(p\|q)$ is the usual Kullback-Leibler divergence, associated with Shannon information theory~\cite{cover1999elements}, which we will use as a running example.
-These divergences have been used in many areas in machine learning, signal processing or statistics, such as within message passing and variational inference \cite{minka2005divergence}, PAC-Bayes analysis~\cite{picard2022change}, independent component analysis~\cite{cardoso2003dependence}, information theory~\cite{polyanskiy2010arimoto}, differential privacy~\cite{mironov2017renyi}, design of surrogate losses for classification~\cite{nguyen2009surrogate}, and optimization~\cite{ben1987penalty}.
-We review $f$-divergences and their basic properties in \mysec{f-review}, see~\cite{liese2008f,liese2006divergences,sason2018f} for a more complete treatment.
+Starting with the notion of Shannon entropy, other notions have emerged, in particular $f$-divergences~\cite{csiszar1967information,ali1966general}, which are defined as \BEQ D(p\|q) = \int_\X f\Big( \frac{dp}{dq}(x) \Big) dq(x), \EEQ where $p$ and $q$ are two finite positive measures on an arbitrary set $\X$, $\frac{dp}{dq}$ is the density of $p$ with respect to~$q$, and $f: \rb_+^\ast \to \rb$ is a convex function.\footnote{{Note that our notation $D(p\|q)$ ignores the dependence in $f$.}} A classical example is $f(t) = t \log t - t + 1$, where $D(p\|q)$ is the usual Kullback-Leibler divergence, associated with Shannon information theory~\cite{cover1999elements}, which we will use as a running example.